Maternity Leave Discrimination

 Maternity Leave | American Pregnancy Association (APA) — The APA is a nonprofit organization “committed to promoting reproductive and pregnancy wellness through education, support, advocacy, and community awareness.”
 Visit this section of the APA website to read recommendations for maternity leave.
 You can find answers to questions about short-term disability, unpaid leave, and sick, vacation, and holiday time.

 If you believe that you have been the victim of maternity leave discrimination in Pennsylvania, New Jersey, or New York, it will be in your best interest to retain legal counsel as soon as possible.
-Console Mattiacci Law, LLC helps individuals in the greater Philadelphia area, including communities all over Atlantic County, Bucks County, Burlington County, Camden County, Cape May County, Chester County, Delaware County, Gloucester County, Montgomery County, and Ocean County.
+Console Mattiacci Law, LLC helps individuals in the greater Philadelphia and New Jersey areas, including communities all over Atlantic County, Bucks County, Burlington County, Camden County, Cape May County, Chester County, Delaware County, Gloucester County, Montgomery County, and Ocean County.

-Our experienced employment law attorneys in Pennsylvania can collect all of the necessary evidence to hold an employer accountable and get you the justice you deserve.
+Our experienced employment law attorneys in Pennsylvania and New Jersey can collect all of the necessary evidence to hold an employer accountable and get you the justice you deserve.

 You can have our lawyers provide a complete evaluation of your case when you call 215-545-7676 or fill out an online contact form to schedule a free, no-obligation consultation.